cathxrsis/cathxrsis.github.io/_drafts/2018-05-05-declaritive-thinking.md

 layout: post
 title: "Think Declaritively"
 date: 2018-05-05
-description: An exploration into a classless society for UML and SysML modellers.
+description: Or how to ask for things nicely.
 effort: 5min
 tags:
 - Systems Engineering